Shake your tail feather: Study finds cockatoos love to dance | DW | 09.07.2019

 Read more: The science of migratory birds

-Such moves "occurs in parrots, perhaps because they (like humans, and unlike monkeys) are vocal learners whose brains contain strong auditory-motor connections," which gives sophisticated processing abilities, the researchers said.
+Such movement "occurs in parrots, perhaps because they (like humans, and unlike monkeys) are vocal learners whose brains contain strong auditory-motor connections," which gives sophisticated processing abilities, the researchers said.

 Dance may demonstrate 'creativity'